supsm/MCPPPP/README.md

 This version can also accept command line arguments, but doing so will remove the gui entirely and function like the CLI version.

 ## Build
-Prerequisites: Cmake, compiler with c++17
+Prerequisites: Git, Cmake, compiler with c++20
+1. Clone the repository with `git clone https://github.com/supsm/MCPPPP --depth=1` and navigate to the MCPPPP folder
 To build MCPPPP from source, you should use cmake.
 There are 3 options for mcpppp, which are `MCPPPP_CLI`, `MCPPPP_GUI`, and `MCPPPP_JNI` (the rest are for fltk and should be ignored). `MCPPPP_JNI` defaults to false, the other two default to true.
 In cmake-gui, simply check or uncheck these checkboxes.
 If you wish to use cmake from the command line,